How-to-Learn-to-Code/rclass_tidyverse/mouse_project/project.md

     ## 5 309_5 Memantine      C/S c-CS-m Wild-Type  DYRK1A  0.4349402
     ## 6 309_6 Memantine      C/S c-CS-m Wild-Type  DYRK1A  0.4475064

+## How many proteins are being measured?

+## How many measurements per genotype/treatment group are there?

+## Do all mice have measurements for all proteins?

 ## Write a function that plots a ggplot boxplot comparing genotype on the x-axis, log2(expression) on the y-axis where each boxplot is colored by drug/nodrug treatment

   - Customize the theme of the plot to your liking.